Why a Sacred Kitchen?

 See every time you eat as a gift of life and well-being that you give to yourself.
 Because it is.

 Be kind to yourself.

 The more you ask yourself whether you really want or need something, the clearer the answer will be and the healthier your diet will become.

 To me, the idea of a sacred kitchen is to move how we see and interact with food from a profane necessity to a life-affirming ritual.
 Every time.

 This can start by saying thanks before we eat, recognizing all the efforts that went into what we are eating.
 It helps us to come back to the present moment, to see where we are and what we do.

 A sacred kitchen also means becoming aware of what we eat, where it is produced and under what circumstances.

 Even if we wouldn’t be concerned about the environment, to buy fresh produce locally has many more nutrients and benefits for us than packaged vegetables which have been shipped around the world.

 It all comes together in the kitchen.
 We all have to eat every day, so we might as well make it a celebration.

-If you think you don’t have the time for that, or you struggle with the self-love required to treat yourself, book a free call with me, so we can figure it out together or join the I AM CREATOR School, where we will work out how this may work best for everyone as well.
+If you think you don’t have the time for that, or you struggle with the self-love required to treat yourself, book an appointment with me, so we can figure it out together or join the I AM CREATOR School, where we will work out how this may work best for everyone as well.